 Dover Court International School has a Music Technology Room equipped with iMacs and headphones where students can compose soundtracks; this is used as part of the school’s unique Juilliard curriculum (see below).
 Dulwich College (Singapore) spent $1 million on Singapore’s largest pipe organ, which is described as “the centrepiece of the College’s extensive music programme”.
 Students can learn to play the fully-functional pipe organ alongside other unique instruments including the viola, oboe, bassoon and harp.
 Stamford American International School (SAIS) has a 500-seat theatre with a 60 sq m LED backdrop screen, and Singapore American School has an art wing with in-house kilns, and photography, film and graphic art studios.

 Not all arts facilities need to have the ‘wow’ factor, though.
-There’s an outdoor music 'shed' for junior students at Tanglin Trust, a ceramics and pottery lab at GIIS SMART, a dark room at UWCSEA’s East campus, and an outdoor art room at OWIS – these are all examples of how schools can use simple but effective ways to engage students in the arts.
+There’s an outdoor music 'shed' for infant children at Tanglin Trust, a ceramics and pottery lab at GIIS SMART, a dark room at UWCSEA’s East campus, and an outdoor art room at OWIS – these are all examples of how schools can use simple but effective ways to engage students in the arts.
 Also, bigger is not always better.
 EtonHouse Orchard may not have a large campus, but it is creative with its use of a small space; it uses a town square concept with a black box theatre, music area and small stage to give students a transformative space to perform.
 And the single-form entry primary school, The Grange Institution, works with professional artists to run a Creators in Residence project – while keeping annual tuition fees low at $15,840.

 While schools may have funded these arts facilities, are they investing as much in the delivery of a creative education?